Fire & Emergency Services Support Network Counsellors are a network of external psychologists and counsellors in private practice across the state.

 If counselling is sought during work hours, suitable arrangements need to be made with your supervisor.

-All paid staff or their immediate family are entitled to FOUR counselling sessions each year for for any work-related and/or personal problem.
+All staff, volunteers and their immediate family are entitled to FOUR 50min counselling sessions each year.

 - It is a legal requirement to disclose information